-The Corporation has considered the impact of the evolving worldwide demand for energy and global advancement of alternative sources of energy that are not sourced from fossil fuels in its assessment of impairment and impairment reversal on its property, plant and equipment, both as a possible indication of impairment and as part of the estimates and judgements involved in testing for impairment and impairment reversal.
+The Corporation has considered the impact of the evolving worldwide demand for energy and global advancement of alternative sources of energy that are not sourced from fossil fuels in its assessment of impairment and impairment reversal on its property, plant and equipment as a possible indication of impairment.
 The estimated recoverable amount of the Corporation's property, plant and equipment was based on proved and probable reserves, the life of which is generally less than 20 years.
-The ultimate period in which global energy markets can transition from carbon based sources to alternative energy is highly uncertain, however, the majority of the cash flows associated with proved and probable reserves per the 2021 reserve report should be realized prior to the elimination of carbon based energy.
+The ultimate period in which global energy markets can transition from carbon based sources to alternative energy is highly uncertain, however, the majority of the cash flows associated with proved and probable reserves per the 2022 reserve report should be realized prior to the elimination of carbon based energy.

-At December 31, 2021, a specific adjustment to the recoverable amount to account for the risk of the evolving demand for energy was not considered necessary, however, the recoverable amount is based on an estimated period of cash flows that indirectly reflects changing energy demands and the discount rate applied in the impairment test incorporates the current cost of capital in the energy industry which indirectly reflects current market trends and uncertainty around the evolving demand for energy and climate change.
+A specific adjustment to the recoverable amount of a cash-generating unit or of the fair value of property, plant and equipment acquired in a business combination to account for the risk of the evolving demand for energy was not considered necessary, however, the recoverable amount/fair value is based on an estimated period of cash flows that indirectly reflects changing energy demands and the discount rate applied incorporates the current cost of capital in the energy industry which indirectly reflects current market trends and uncertainty around the evolving demand for energy and climate change.

 The carrying amount of the net assets of the Corporation was compared to the Corporation's market capitalization.
-As such, climate risk, to the extent it has been factored into the trading price of the Corporation's common shares by the market, was also considered in the assessment of the recoverable amount.
+As such, climate risk, to the extent it has been factored into the trading price of the Corporation's common shares by the market, was also considered in the impairment assessment.
 The ultimate period in which global energy markets can transition from carbon based sources to alternative energy is highly uncertain.